heiditarki/f1-projekti/README.md

 - `GET /race/{year}/{round}/highlights` – Curated highlights, key moments, and
   context

+## Upstream Data Availability

+- The backend relies on FastF1’s aggregated schedule feeds (GitHub, the official F1 static API, and Ergast).
+If all upstream sources are unreachable the backend will return `503` for `/next-race`, and the frontend will display a “Live F1 schedule data is temporarily unavailable” message.
+- These outages are external.
+No action is needed on the frontend—just wait for the upstream services to recover, then refresh.
+For persistent issues verify outbound connectivity from the deployment environment (Fly.io, local machine, etc.).

 ## Deployment & Security

 - Set `ALLOWED_ORIGINS` (comma-separated) before starting the backend to